walterhiggins/WMPJS/README.md

 3. Height - How high you want the box to extend.
 The box will extend from the targeted block upwards.
 4. Length - How far away you want the box to extend.
 The box will extend from the targeted block away from you.

 The *box()* function is used to create cubes and cuboids of any size.
-A cube is a 3D shape whose sides are all the same length.
-A cuboid is a 3D shape whose width, height and length can differ.
+A cube is a 3 Dimensional shape whose sides are all the same length.
+A cuboid is a 3 Dimensional shape whose width, height and length can differ.

-![3D Shapes][(img/sky/3Dshapes.jpg)
+![Box Parameters][(img/sky/box-params.png)

 Let's try a couple of more examples.
 While targeting the original block (it's gold now) issue the following command to turn the column from Gold to Iron.